LLMs Judging LLMs: A Simplex Perspective: EXPERIMENT CONFIGURATION

 \subsubsection{Semi-verifiable task Judge Prompt}

-For the Omni-MATH dataset experiments, we implement a two-stage evaluation process that addresses the unique challenges of assessing mathematical reasoning when multiple solution paths may be valid.
-This approach allows us to measure both standalone solution quality and alignment with reference solutions.
+For the Omni-MATH dataset experiments, a two-stage evaluation process is used to assess mathematical reasoning when multiple solution paths may be valid.
+This measures both standalone solution quality and alignment with reference solutions.

-\textbf{Stage 1: Evaluation Without Ground Truth}:\\ In the first stage, judge LLMs evaluate candidate solutions based solely on their mathematical correctness without access to reference answers.
-This mimics how human experts might evaluate mathematical work without preconceived notions of the "correct" approach.
-The prompt emphasizes accuracy assessment on a 3-point scale (-1 for incorrect, 0 for partially correct, 1 for correct), with explicit instructions to use the middle category sparingly.
-The full prompt is as follows:
+\textbf{Stage 1: Evaluation Without Ground Truth}:\\ In the first stage, judge LLMs evaluate candidate solutions based solely on mathematical correctness without access to reference answers, mimicking how human experts might evaluate mathematical work without preconceived notions of the ``correct'' approach.
+The prompt uses a 3-point accuracy scale (-1 for incorrect, 0 for partially correct, 1 for correct), with explicit instructions to use the middle category sparingly.
+The full prompt is:

-\textbf{Stage 2: Evaluation With Ground Truth Reference}:\\ In the second stage, judge LLMs re-evaluate candidate solutions with access to reference solutions.
-This provides a benchmark for assessing alignment with established approaches while still allowing for alternative valid solution paths.
-The prompt maintains the same 3-point scale but refocuses the evaluation criteria on comparison with the reference solution.
-The full prompt is as follows:
+\textbf{Stage 2: Evaluation With Ground Truth Reference}:\\ In the second stage, judge LLMs re-evaluate candidate solutions with access to reference solutions, providing a benchmark for alignment with established approaches while still allowing alternative valid solution paths.
+The prompt maintains the same 3-point scale but refocuses evaluation on comparison with the reference solution.
+The full prompt is:

-\textbf{Combined Analysis}:\\ This two-stage evaluation approach enables separate analyses of intrinsic solution quality and reference alignment.
-For our primary analysis, we use the second-stage (reference-based) evaluations as pseudo-ground truth when comparing our Bayesian ranking methods against baselines.
-The first-stage evaluations provide valuable insights into the judge's standalone mathematical reasoning capabilities, allowing us to assess how often judges can identify correct solutions without reference answers.
-We hypothesize that the delta between stage one and stage two evaluations provides a useful signal about the difficulty of problems and the capabilities of both candidate models and judge models.
+\textbf{Combined Analysis}:\\ This two-stage approach enables separate analyses of intrinsic solution quality and reference alignment.
+The second-stage (reference-based) evaluations serve as pseudo-ground truth when comparing the Bayesian ranking methods against baselines.
+The first-stage evaluations indicate the judge's standalone mathematical reasoning ability---how often judges can identify correct solutions without reference answers.
+The gap between stage-one and stage-two evaluations may also provide a signal about problem difficulty and the capabilities of both candidate and judge models.